-Slice and sprinkle with salt.
-Rinse after 30 minutes and dry the surface well with a paper towel or clean tea towel.
-This stops absorption of excess oil when grilling, barbecuing or panfrying.

-- ▲ Line a tray with foil, spray slices of eggplant with a little olive oil and grill each side for 2-3 minutes until golden brown. - Pan-fry in a heavy nonstick frypan.
+- ▲ To de-gorge, slice and sprinkle with salt, rinsing after 30 minutes and drying the surfaces well with paper towels.
+This also stops absorption of excess oil when grilling, barbecuing or pan-frying. - ▲ Line a grill pan with foil, spray slices of egaplant with a little olive oil and grill each side for approximately 2-3 minutes until golden brown. - Pan-fry in a heavy non-stick frypan.